inktrap/studyriffic/docs/USER.md

 Then run ``./main.py``.
 The debugging output tells you to go to ``http://127.0.0.1:63536/studies/owl/`` to participate in the owl study.

+**You should complete your study at least once yourself.
+Some errors that way you can be sure everything looks like it should and you get the results you like.**

 ### Inline HTML and newlines